 Prior to becoming the First Deputy Controller in January 2014, Bill served as the Deputy Fraud Director when he joined the Controller’s Office in 2012.

-In addition to the Controller’s Office, Bill has served in many roles and positions since joining the City 27 years ago.
+In addition to the Controller’s Office, Bill has served in many roles and positions since joining the City over 30 years ago.
 He started as a Parking Enforcement Officer and then moved to the City Commissioners Office, where he rose from the position of Election Clerk to Supervisor of Elections.

 His city tenure also included being elected to the positions of Steward/Delegate and Treasurer for Local 696 District Council 33 where he served for more than 10 years.
 He was elected to the Philadelphia Board of Pensions and Retirement where he served as Vice Chairman from 2004-2011.
 Bill has served on many panels and committees related to employee pensions and benefits throughout the country.

-Mr. Rubin is an active member of the Philadelphia District Attorney’s Youth Aid Panel, which works with at-risk juveniles, and he serves as the varsity boys basketball coach for St. Albert the Great.
+Mr. Rubin was a member of the Philadelphia District Attorney’s Youth Aid Panel, which works with at-risk juveniles for over 6 years, and he serves as the varsity boys basketball coach for St. Albert the Great.

 John H. Thomas is the Pre-Audit Deputy in the Controller's Office and is responsible for managing the Expenditures and Receipts Control Unit and the Technical Unit.
 John has been with the Controller's office since January 2006, and especially enjoys his work because it "saves taxpayer resources and prevents inappropriate and unauthorized payments from the city treasury."